 The National Energy Board of Canada (NEB) and the Ontario Energy Board have created an ERF system based on XML.
 Planning began in 1993, and in April 2001 the NEB began a new, phased-in, electronic regulatory system.
-The decision to create the information repository for the system in SGML was expected to provide
+The decision to create the information repository for the system in SGML was expected to provide efficient document exchange and management and to allow information to be more complete and easier to find and use.
+Those Boards state:75

 71 Robin Nunn for the Ontario Energy Board and the National Energy Board, "ERF/SDE: Issues and Comment," January 15, 1999, 28.
 72 NECCC, "An Introduction to XML's Potential Use Within Government," 9.
-73 Ibid., 10.

-74Dan Sullivan, Document Warehousing and Text Mining (New York, NY: John Wiley and Sons, Inc., 2001), 37.
+74 Dan Sullivan, Document Warehousing and Text Mining (New York, NY: John Wiley and Sons, Inc., 2001), 37.